SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 ### 2. KJV Onlyism
 - Reasons: turns a blind eye to biblical language scholarship.
 Worships the creation rather than the creator.
 In denial of Daniel 12:4 which states that knowledge will be increased.
 Logically our English translations will increase in [accuracy](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) as well.

 > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
-The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Professor Daniel B. Wallace, Ph.D.](https://youtu.be/NikVdhp0YFs)
+The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Professor Daniel B. Wallace, Ph.D., Executive Director, Center for the Study of New Testament Manuscripts](https://youtu.be/NikVdhp0YFs).

 ### 3. Hyper-Calvinism
 - **Notoriety**: Anti-evangelistic, double-predestination, limited atonement.